 At the young age of 7, Jonas began his singing career on Broadway, appearing as Tiny Tim, opposite Frank Langella, in the Madison Square Garden Production of A Christmas Carol.
 His Broadway career continued with roles as replacement alternates in Les Miserables and Beauty and the Beast and as the replacement in Annie Get Your Gun, with Reba McEntire.

 While working on Broadway, Jonas wrote a Christmas song with his father that was discovered by Columbia Records.
 Jonas was signed to the label as a solo artist in 2004.
 His musically inclined siblings, Kevin and Joe, co-wrote a few songs with him that eventually led to the formation of their three-brother band, the Jonas Brothers.

 Jonas and his brothers released one album with Columbia but were then dropped by the label soon after.
 In early 2007, Disney's Hollywood Record picked up the trio and by the summer's end their songs were heard all over Radio Disney and their videos could be seen on the Disney Channel.

 The Jonas Brothers' self-titled album was released in 2007, reached the Top 5 on the Billboard charts and went double platinum.
 The album's single, "S.O.S.," soared to No. 1 on iTunes.

-While balancing a recording career and performing in numerous musicals, Jonas has also worked as a television actor.
-He began by starring in Disney Channel's TV movies Camp Rock (2008) and Camp Rock 2 (2010) with Demi Lovato.
-Jonas later earned notable guest appearances on the short-lived Matthew Perry comedy Mr. Sunshine (2011), ABC's Last Man Standing (2011) and the Broadway drama Smash (2012).
+While balancing a recording career and performing in numerous musicals, Jonas also worked as a television actor.
+He began by starring in Disney Channel's TV movies Camp Rock (2008) and Camp Rock 2 (2010), with Demi Lovato.
+Jonas also earned notable guest appearances on the short-lived Matthew Perry comedy Mr. Sunshine (2011), ABC's Last Man Standing (2011) and the Broadway drama Smash (2012).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!